opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Performing-Job-Procedures-Gantt.md

 ## Releasing Held Jobs

-This action will place the job back in a [Qualifying]{.skd-job-statuses} state, and the job will process when all dependencies have been met.
+This action will place the job back in a Qualifying state, and the job will process when all dependencies have been met.

 :::note
 If the action is performed when a schedule is selected, all jobs on a schedule are affected.